Medicaid Fraud Attorney serving NYC Clients

 • Depending on your immigration status, you could be deported.

-7 Common Medicaid Fraud Schemes by Healthcare Providers
+owning-a-new-or-expensive-car7 Common Medicaid Fraud Schemes by Healthcare Providers

 Whether it's accidental or intentional, it is easy for healthcare providers to engage in common healthcare fraud schemes.
 Below are some common Medicaid fraud schemes.